sjhennessy/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is not zero and we reject the null hypothesis.
 We accept the alternative hypothesis and state that the slope is a non-zero value.

 The r-squared value is 0.7149 which shows the linear model does predict mpg of the MechaCar prototypes effectively.
+The mpg is dependent on the car weight, spoiler angle, and drivetrain.

 ## Deliverable 2: Summary Statistics on Suspension Coils